Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 First aid

-If the state of gaseous acidosis develops under the influence of external factors (exogenous hypercapnia), it is necessary:
+If the state of gas acidosis develops under the influence of external factors (exogenous hypercapnia), it is necessary:

-• drink plenty of fluids to prevent blood clots and reduce toxicity
+• drink plenty of fluids to prevent blood clotting and reduce toxicity

 • immediately remove the patient from the place where the concentration of carbon dioxide in the air is increased;

-• during surgical interventions, establish equipment for anesthesia;
+• during surgical interventions, set up anesthesia equipment;

-• with the development of a coma and respiratory arrest, immediately begin forced ventilation of the lungs so that the inhalation of air into the patient's mouth or nose lasts twice as long as exhalation;
+• if a coma develops and breathing stops, immediately begin forced ventilation of the lungs so that inhaling air into the patient’s mouth or nose lasts twice as long as exhaling;

-• in case of particular severity and impossibility of independent breathing of the patient, for example, when the airways are blocked, intubate the trachea.
+• in case of special severity and the patient cannot breathe independently, for example, when the airways are blocked, perform tracheal intubation.

 Therapy for hypercapnia and respiratory failure that develops against its background is aimed at: